nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Format: `quiz NAMEOFSUBJECT`<br>
 Example: `quiz Maths`

-Output: `You are about to begin the quiz for maths.You have 2 minutes.`
+Expected output: `You are about to begin the quiz for maths.You have 2 minutes.`

 ##### Topic quiz
 This type of quiz helps you to prepare for a particular topic.
 The application prints out all the questions that have been saved in the specific topic .